AarshBatra/biteSizedAQ/README.md

 ------------------------------------------------------------------------

+## Project 27: The Same Number on Your Air Quality App Could Be Four Different Kinds of Bad — Based on Where You Are

+- Introduction: Air quality apps give you a number.
+That number - PM2.5, tells you the weight of tiny particles floating in the air around you.
+  Governments regulate it, doctors cite it, and millions of people check it every morning.
+But weight turns out to be a surprisingly poor guide to how harmful those particles actually are.
+The same reading in Delhi, London, Beijing, and Los Angeles can represent four completely different chemical realities — different particle counts, different surface areas, different chemical coatings, different health consequences.
+This piece explains why, using those four cities as entry points into a problem that affects the air most of the world breathes.

+- Link to full blog post: Link

 ## Project 26: A Metadata Gap in Global Air Quality Monitoring — and One Paper’s Attempt to Fix It

 - Introduction: Governments around the world have spent decades building